noahzeldin/dissertation/reception_analysis_write_up.md

 praised it.
 Let us examine a couple of notable examples.

-One of the most critical articles on *The Mother* was unsurprisingly published in the Nazi *Völkischer Beobachter*.\[33\] The subtle title, “Brecht’s Bolshevist ‘Mother’-Propaganda,” indicates the direction the article will take.
+One of the most critical articles on *The Mother* was unsurprisingly published in the Nazi *Völkischer Beobachter* \[*Völkisch Observer*\].\[32\] The subtle title, “Brecht’s Bolshevist ‘Mother’-Propaganda,” indicates the direction the article will take.
 It is worth reproducing text in its entirety, in order to give an impression of the extreme politicization of Weimar society and its relation to the arts.

-> Die Gruppe junger Schauspieler (wie viele haben sich schon so genannt)
+> The Gruppe junger Schauspieler (how many have already called
-> zeigte sich mit Bert Brechts neuestem, bolschewistischem
-> Propagandastück „Mutter“.
-Es ist die nach Gorkis Roman gedrechselte
-> Geschichte einer Mutter, die sich aus Liebe zu ihrem Sohn
-> bolschewistischen Ideen verschreibt.
-Und das Ganze wird episches
-> Theater genannt.
-Die Aufführung und besonders die Songs („Wenn du
-> keine Suppe hast, musst du den Staat umkehren“) sind primitiv, die
-> Musik, für die der Komponist Eisler zeichnet, quäkt und schrillt mit
-> Posaune und Schlagzeug.
-Diese Aufforderung zur bolschewistischen
-> Revolution – in Berlin darf man sich so etwas ruhig erlauben, während
-> jede nationalsozialistische Tendenz im Theater auch bei viel zarterer
-> Meinungsäußerung untersagt werden würde – wird trotz ihrer
-> Primitivität sogar noch als „neue Form“ und „vorbildlicher Versuch“
-> gelobt, obschon man vergeblich das „Neue“ sucht.
-Denn diese
-> Piscator-Erinnerung ist schlecht, und so graue Leinwandkulissen wie
-> hier sah man schon öfter.
-Die immer gerissener werdende mütterliche
-> Agitatorin, die jedes Bedenken ablehnt und sich für skrupellosen
-> Fanatismus entscheidet, war weder künstlerisch gesehen noch
-> propagandistisch wirksam.
-Wenn man aber kommunistisches Verhalten in
-> allen Lebenslagen bieten wollte, dann brauchte man nicht ins
-> Komödienhaus zu rufen, dann genüge es, jedem Besucher einen Zettel
-> für einen Groschen mit den nötigen Richtlinien in die Hand zu
-> drücken.
-Das sparte Zeit und wäre billiger.
+> themselves this) appeared with Bert Brecht’s newest, Bolshevist
+> propaganda piece “\[The\] Mother.”
+It is the stilted story of a
+> mother, based on Gorky’s novel, who devotes herself to Bolshevist
+> ideas out of love for her son.
+And the whole thing is called Epic
+> Theater.
+The performance and in particular the songs (“If you have an
+> empty plate, you must turn the state inside out”)\[33\] are primitive,
+> the music, for which the composer Eisler is responsible, squawks and
+> shrills with trombone and percussion.
+This incitement to Bolshevist
+> revolution – in Berlin, such things are calmly allowed, while every
+> National Socialist tendency in theater, even with much more delicate
+> expressions of opinion, would be prohibited – is, despite its
+> primitiveness, even praised as a “new form” and “model experiment”
+> \[*Versuch*\], although one searches in vain for the “new.”
+For this
+> Piscator-memento is bad, and we have already seen the kind of grey
+> scenery shown here many times before.
+The ever-shrewder motherly
+> agitator, who dismisses all misgivings and opts for unscrupulous
+> fanaticism, was neither artistically nor propagandistically effective.
+> If, however, one wanted to present Communist conduct in all areas of
+> life, then one doesn’t need to shout in the Komödienhaus, for it’s
+> enough to hand each attendee a flyer for a penny with the necessary
+> instructions.
+That would save time and be cheaper.\[34\]

 This of course stands in stark contrast to the laudatory articles in the leftwing press.
 Münzenberg’s, i.e. Communist-aligned, *Berlin am Morgen*